 School Bus/Oscar Programme

-We offer a Ministry funded bus service for eligible students, and parents arrange their own car-pooling to transport children to and from school.
-A mini-van delivers students to OSCAR, the after-school programme.
+A Ministry funded bus service is available for eligible students.
+Parents arrange their own transport of their children to and from school.
+OSCAR services are available for the after-school programme.

 History of Rapaura School